-You will need to incorporate the information in your Work Plan into a new document called a Staff Mobility Training Agreement (the document you submitted in draft form as your application).
+You may need to make some minor changes to the Staff Mobility Training Agreement (the document you submitted in draft form as your application).
 When it's finalised and approved by the International Affairs Officer (the "responsible person" at NUI Galway), it must be endorsed (i.e. signed and stamped) by a representative of the host institution.
 The award of an Erasmus grant is subject to approval of the visit by the host organisation.

 You will need to complete and sign an Erasmus Grant Agreement, which is a contract between you and NUI Galway.
 This document will be sent to you by the International Affairs Office; you should sign it and return it to the International Affairs Office as soon as possible, and certainly no less than one week before you are due to travel.
 We can proceed to pay the first instalment of your mobility grant after we receive your signed grant agreement.